andersonh-uta/PythonForLinguistsTalk/README.md

+PLEASE NOTE: I am no longer keeping these GitHub projects up to date.
+All changes and updates will be made on GitLab in the future: https://gitlab.com/andersonh/PythonForLinguistsTalk

 # Re-using these materials

 The content of the notebook is released under the [Creative Commons Attributional Share-Alike license](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 The code may be used indepdently of the rest of the notebook, and is licensed under the BSD 3-clause license.